DSD-DBS/capella-collab-manager/README.md

 - A backend service - for managing projects, users and sessions
 - [Guacamole](https://guacamole.apache.org/), to expose the sessions via the browser
 - Databases, for state persistence
+- Prometheus for session monitoring
+- Grafana Loki for logs management

 External software can also be linked.
 These parts can be installed separately: